Doctor of Philosophy in History

 - Philosophy of science

-The Ph.D. program in History offers students the opportunity to obtain a Minor Field in Public History.
-To obtain the minor, students are expected to take an additional 15 credits that include History 502 (Public History and Material Culture).
-Students are normally expected to complete at least 9 credits of internship, History 598, which can be completed after the student takes his or her comprehensive exams.
+The Ph.D. program in History offers students the opportunity to obtain an area of concentration in Public History.
+To obtain the area of concentration, students are expected to take an additional 12 credits, including 3 credits of History 502, Public History and Material Culture, and at least 9 credits of internship, History 598, which can be completed after the student takes his or her comprehensive exams.

 Mastery of Subject Matter